Jimmy Governor: Retribution

-The murder of Alexander McKay was the first instance of Jimmy Governor seeking vengeance for a perceived past grievance.
-He had spoken of his intentions to Ethel who later gave police a list of fifteen potential victims for Jimmy's retribution.
+The murder of McKay was the first instance of Jimmy seeking vengeance for a perceived past grievance.
+He had spoken of his intentions to Ethel, who later gave police a list of fifteen potential victims for Jimmy's retribution.
 Now, as a notorious murderer on the run, with the initial police response in relative disarray, Jimmy systematically sought out victims to settle old scores.
-Alexander McKay's wife was in no doubt "the motive of the crime was revenge", stating that “some years ago” her husband had reproached Jimmy Governor "for obtaining food by false representations, when he was eluding arrest on a charge of horse stealing" (probably a reference to when Governor was charged with that offence in 1893).
+McKay's wife was in no doubt "the motive of the crime was revenge", stating that “some years ago” her husband had reproached Jimmy "for obtaining food by false representations, when he was eluding arrest on a charge of horse stealing" (probably a reference to when Governor was charged with that offence in 1893).

-After they left the McKay farm Jimmy and Joe Governor were sighted by two boys at Byer's house near Ulan where they took a horse (so now both brothers had mounts).
-Near the junction of the roads to Wollar and Cassilis (east of Ulan) the brothers spoke to two Indian hawkers and asked them "to obtain a supply of ammunition" and leave it at a location near Wollar, adding that they intended to murder Harry Neville.
-That night the Governor brothers went to Neville's 'Crowie' run (on the Goulburn River north of Wollar), but Neville had already left having suspected he might receive a visit.
+After leaving the McKay farm, the Governor brothers were sighted by two boys at Byer's house near Ulan, where they took a horse (so now both brothers had mounts).
+Near the junction of the roads to Wollar and Cassilis, the brothers spoke to two Indian hawkers and asked them "to obtain a supply of ammunition" and leave it at a location near Wollar, adding that they intended to murder Harry Neville.
+That night the brothers went to Neville's 'Crowie' run north of Wollar, but he had already left having suspected he might receive a visit.
 The brothers broke into the empty house and stole a saddle and a gun.